For visiting pilots

 Coastal/ridge soaring is different from flying in the mountains and can be very dangerous if you don`t know how to do it.
 In order to fly we often have to start in rather more wind than the typical case in the mountains.
 This requires different and more sophisticated ground handling skills.
 Many of the accidents by foreign pilots occur in connection with starting in strong winds.
 The sensible thing is to go to the top of the dune or ridge and measure or feel the wind before starting on the beach!

-It is important to be aware of the fact that the wind on the beach may seem adequate but it may very well be too strong for most pilot levels a little higher up.
+It is important to be aware of the fact that the wind on the beach may seem adequate, but it may very well be too strong for most pilot levels a little higher up.

-Many pilots have been surprised by this and have got blown back into the rotor behind the crest where collapses are likely to occur.
+Many pilots have been surprised by this, and have been blown back into the rotor behind the crest where collapses are likely to occur.
 Very experienced pilots may be able to fly in strong winds.
 This does not necessarily mean that pilots unaccustomed to the local factors can do the same.
-Paraglider students should never fly in stronger wind than 7 m/s or 26 km/h (measured on the top of the dune or ridge).
+It is advised never to fly in winds stronger than 7 m/s or 26 km/h (measured on the top of the dune or ridge).
+Always fly with a speed bar.

 Be aware of military areas

 In Denmark there are a number of military firing ranges that include ridges and dunes ideal for coastal soaring.
 It is allowed fly in these areas as long as they are open to the public.
-If you intend to fly in any of the following areas it is essential that you check if they are open to the public and that there are no live firing exercises being conducted by the military:
+If you intend to fly in any of the restricted areas it is essential that you check if they are open to the public, and that there are no live firing exercises being conducted by the military:

 Navigational warnings for Danish airspace